Russian skating star Kamila Valieva cleared to skate at Beijing Games - KTVZ

 Teenage Russian figure skater Kamila Valieva has been cleared to compete in the Beijing Winter Olympics, the Court of Arbitration for Sport (CAS) ruled Monday.

-The IOC, International Skating Union (ISU) and the World Anti-Doping Agency (WADA) all called on the CAS to reinstate a suspension Valieva was given by the Russian Anti-Doping Agency (RUSADA), over a doping violation she received concerning a test sample taken in December.
+Valieva’s next appearance in the Games is now expected Tuesday, when she’ll compete in the short program of the women’s singles competition, an event in which she’s the favorite to win gold.

-The decision clears the 15-year old to compete in the short program of the women’s singles competition on Tuesday.
-She is the favorite for the gold for women’s singles.
+The athlete plans to skate to the music “In Memoriam” by Kirill Richter and attempt a triple axel as well as a triple flip in her program.
+Last week, she became the first woman to land a quadruple jump at the Olympics — leaving fans clamoring for more.

-As a minor, Valieva is not the only person of interest in the case.
-The World Anti-Doping Agency (WADA) told CNN on Sunday the agency will investigate Valieva’s entourage.
+Valieva is not the only person implicated in allegations of doping.
+As she’s a minor, the World Anti-Doping Agency (WADA) told CNN on Sunday the agency will investigate her entourage, as it’s required to do under World Anti-Doping Code.

 The skater was already able to compete in the Games because the failed test only came to light after she helped the Russian Olympic Committee (ROC) win gold in the figure skating team event on Monday, February 7.